EnviroDIY/ModularSensors/README.md

 #### AtMega1284p ([EnviroDIY Mayfly](https://envirodiy.org/mayfly/), Sodaq Mbili, Mighty 1284)
 The Mayfly _is_ the test board for this library.  _Everything_ is designed to work with this processor.

+- An external DS3231 or DS3232 RTC is required.
 - There is a single SPI port on pins 14 (MISO), 15 (SCK), and 13 (MOSI) on a Mayfly/Mbili or pins 6 (MISO), 7 (SCK), and 5 (MOSI) on a Mighty 1284 or other AtMega1284p.
 Chip select/slave select is pin 12 on a Mayfly and card detect can be set to pin 18 with solder jumper 10.
 CS/SS and CD pins may vary for other boards.
 - There is a single I2C (Wire) interface on pins 17 (SDA) and 16 (SCL).
 - This processor has two built-in hardware serial ports, Serial and Serial1